-The forex market has emerged as a way for many Brazilian retail investors to stabilize their financial portfolio and invest outside of the country’s economy.
+The forex market has emerged as a way for many Brazilian retail investors to stabilize their financial portfolios and invest outside of the country’s economy.
 Forex investors in Brazil move $20 billion on a daily basis, which translates to $5 trillion annually including futures and spot trading.
 If you are interested in forex trading, read on for everything you need to know to get started.

 Get Started with Forex in Brazil

-The Belize-based International Financial Services Commission (IFSC) also provides regulatory structure to many forex brokers marketed in Brazil.
+The Belize-based International Financial Services Commission (IFSC) also provides a regulatory structure to many forex brokers marketed in Brazil.
 These are all advantages to the Brazilian investor.
 With that in mind, here are the steps to follow to get started in the forex market in the country: